 [email protected]:~$ uname -r 5.0.0-37-generic

 Now, you may go to the official Linux kernel website and see what Linux kernels are still being supported.
 It’s displayed on the homepage itself.

 You should see a status like this:

-If you don’t see a kernel version listed on the homepage of kernel website, it means that specific version has reached end of life.
+If you don’t see a kernel version listed on the homepage of the kernel website, it means that the specific version has reached the end of life.

 As you can see, kernel 5.0 is not listed here.
 It indicates that this kernel version is not being supported anymore.
 Actually, it reached end of life in June 2019.